 33 Wood Vale, London N10 3DJ

 The very long garden is entered via steps, a good viewing place for the living Sedum roof which covers the greenhouse.
-The first section of the garden is relatively formal: the Mediterranean shrubs and trees and clipped Box hedge surround a centrepiece stone fountain.
-An archway leads to a meandering path flanked by two 30 metre long mixed borders of soft-textured grasses, perennials punctuated by an interesting variety of shrubs, trees and bamboos.
+The first section of the garden features mature Mediterranean and Southern Hemisphere shrubs and trees, framed by a clipped Box hedge surrounding a centrepiece stone fountain.
+An archway leads to a meandering path flanked by two 40-metre-long mixed borders of soft-textured grasses and perennials, punctuated by an interesting variety of shrubs, trees and bamboos.

 This opens out onto a wider but more intimate area framed by a Corokia hedge, containing a small rockery, bog garden, and various borders including ‘Restios’ of South Africa which surround the existing rose and herbaceous beds interspersed with Corokia shrubs.